 What is Percent for Art?

-Our Percent for Art team comprises two officers who are based in our Community Engagement Team and work across all areas of Bolton.
-Our arts officers work with residents, community groups, partners and other community stakeholders to develop socially engaged arts projects that help to improve our communities and benefit customers.
+Our Percent for Art Team are based in our Community Engagement Team and work across all areas of Bolton.
+Members of the team work with residents, community groups, partners and other community stakeholders to develop socially engaged arts projects that help to improve our communities and benefit customers.

+We commission appropriate artists or arts organisations, to work with the local community, and we manage the project from start to finish.
 The Percent for Art service actively encourages individuals and community groups to get involved in schemes that can offer creative solutions to neighbourhood issues.

 Ideas for arts projects can come from our neighbourhood teams and they will focus on specific neighbourhood priorities or be developed through conversations with community groups, partner organisations or other community stakeholders.
 Sometimes local arts projects are developed through wider Greater Manchester, regional or national networks or funding.